music-suite/music-suite/docs/src/User-Guide.md

 ### Converting from one time signature to another

-TODO setting the time signature does *not* imply that the music is renotated, this has to be done using a separate application of @[stretch] or @[compress].
+Setting the time signature does *not* imply that the music is renotated.
+To accomplish this we'll need to use @[stretch] or @[compress].
 For example, the following music is notated using a quarter note pulse.

 ```music+haskell
 let